nbonamy/claude-crew/README.md

 claude --plugin-dir ~/src/claude-crew/plugin
 ```

-That's it!
-The server runs on `http://localhost:3000` and the plugin provides commands.
+The plugin automatically connects to the HTTP server on `http://localhost:3000/mcp`.
+Now you have `/crew:send`, `/crew:check`, `/crew:agents` available!

 ## Development